mrodenberg9055/FinalProject/README.md

 ✓ Description of how they have trained the model thus far, and any additional training that will take place
 - Looking into neural networks to measure performance.
-- Might try to incorporate some colums previously dropped for models with a lower accuracy score.
+- Might try to incorporate some columns previously dropped for models with a lower accuracy score.

 ✓ Description of current accuracy score per model are described below.